Africanized bee: Foraging behavior

 Africanized honey bees begin foraging at young ages and harvest a greater quantity of pollen compared to their European counterparts (Apis mellifera ligustica).
 This may be linked to the high reproductive rate of the Africanized honey bee, which requires pollen to feed its greater number of larvae.
 Africanized honey bees are also sensitive to sucrose at lower concentrations.
-This adaptation causes foragers to harvest resources with low concentrations of sucrose that include water, pollen, and unconcentrated nectar.
+This adaptation causes foragers to harvest resources with low sucrose concentrations, including water, pollen, and unconcentrated nectar.
 A study comparing A. m. scutellata and A. m. ligustica published by Fewell and Bertram in 2002 suggests that the differential evolution of this suite of behaviors is due to the different environmental pressures experienced by African and European subspecies.

 Proboscis extension responses

 Honey bee sensitivity to different concentrations of sucrose is determined by a reflex known as the proboscis extension response (PER).
-Different species of honey bees that employ different foraging behaviors will vary in the concentration of sucrose that elicits their proboscis extension response.
+Different honey bee species that employ different foraging behaviors will vary in the sucrose concentration that elicits their proboscis extension response.

 For example, European honey bees (Apis mellifera ligustica) forage at older ages and harvest less pollen and more concentrated nectar.
-The differences in resources collected during harvesting are a result of the European honey bee's sensitivity to sucrose at higher concentrations.
+The differences in resources collected during harvesting result from the European honey bee's sensitivity to sucrose at higher concentrations.

 Evolution

 The differences in a variety of behaviors between different species of honey bees are the result of a directional selection that acts upon several foraging behavior traits as a common entity.
 Selection in natural populations of honey bees show that positive selection of sensitivity to low concentrations of sucrose are linked to foraging at younger ages and collecting resources low in sucrose.
-Positive selection of sensitivity to high concentrations of sucrose were linked to foraging at older ages and collecting resources higher in sucrose.
-Additionally of interest, "change in one component of a suite of behaviors appear[s] to direct change in the entire suite."
+Positive selection for sensitivity to high sucrose concentrations was linked to foraging at older ages and to collecting resources with higher sucrose content.
+Additionally, of interest, "change in one component of a suite of behaviors appear[s] to direct change in the entire suite."

-When resource density is low in Africanized honey bee habitats, it is necessary for the bees to harvest a greater variety of resources because they cannot afford to be selective.
+When resource density is low in Africanized honey bee habitats, the bees must harvest a wider variety of resources because they cannot afford to be selective.
 Honey bees that are genetically inclined towards resources high in sucrose, such as concentrated nectar, will not be able to sustain themselves in harsher environments.
-The noted to low sucrose concentration in Africanized honey bees may be a result of selective pressure in times of scarcity when their survival depends on their attraction to low quality resources.
+The noted to low sucrose concentration in Africanized honey bees may be a result of selective pressure in times of scarcity when their survival depends on their attraction to low-quality resources.